JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

   [682c06a0] JSON v0.21.1
 ```

-Any installed package can be removed using the `rm` keyword similarly as the installation works
+Any installed package can be removed using the `rm` keyword similarly as the installation works.

 ```julia
 (@v1.5) pkg> rm Example